Beehive in a frosty UK apiary on a November morning

 • Avoid leaving individual hives isolated in exposed spots where birds may focus their attention.

 By this time of year, wasp pressure is usually much reduced, but continue to keep the apiary tidy and avoid leaving comb or cappings lying around that might attract scavengers.
+If colonies still look weak or distressed, it may help to work back through bee pests, bee diseases and the bee health checker rather than assuming cold weather is the only cause.

 • Keep an eye on natural mite drop on monitoring boards if you are using them.

-Reduced inspections and observing from outside
+Reduced Inspections and Observing from Outside

 In November, full brood inspections are neither necessary nor desirable – opening hives too often can disturb the cluster and let precious heat escape.
 Instead, you monitor mostly from the outside: